damacusdos/flyhap/README.md

 # Flyhap
-Flyhap is a mini app to monitor flight ticket within 3 months.
-Users can have a brief look of the available flight ticket price and book it.
+Flyhap is a mini app to trace flight ticket based on your selected route.
+You can choose your next trip's flight route and add it to a watch list, then have a brief look of ticket price updated everyday

 This is the frontend part of the whole project.